ahmedsamirio/jekyll-now/_posts/2021-6-20-StackOverflow-Analysis.md

 ---
 layout: post
-title: Can You Still Get Hired As A Developer When You Have No CS Background?
+title: Can You Still Get Hired as a Developer Without Having a CS Background?
 ---

 This question always bothers me when contemplating the career-shift I'm attempting to do.